 Things To Do At Qing Xin Ling

 It’s a fun way to cover more ground in the park.
-There are normal single bicycles, tandem bikes as well as family bicycles!
+There are tandem bikes as well as family bicycles!

-The bikes are well-maintained but there is a shortage of bikes around 11am.
+The bikes are well-maintained but there is a shortage of bikes after 10am.
 Don’t be surprised if someone takes your bike while you’re exploring the little huts around the lake.

 Tip: Some areas are off-limit to the bicycles!